Mukund-Iyer/SAGE---Simulink-Analysis-and-Graph-Evaluation/README.md

 cmake .. -G "Visual Studio 15 2017"
 ````
 ## Note
 SAGE.cpp is the entry point.
-I forgot to mention here.
-You need to modify SAGE.cpp with appropriate file path.
-I will work on making this into a command line based tool.
-There will be two functions in SAGE.cpp, one is for testing the parsing speed and another is for diffing speed.
-I believe it is currently set to test diffing speed in main function.
+I have added interface to comparison function.
+So, a CLI should be up for usage.
+Type "help" for list of commands.
+I am planning to add further functionalities to the CLI.